 €130.00 on first day of the event

-How to apply: Course application forms are attached to this advertisement, and can also be got from Peter Kelly, Training Officer at Merchants Quay Ireland firstname.lastname@example.org or by contacting Peter at 01-5240936.
+How to apply: Course application forms are attached to this advertisement, and can also be obtained from Peter Kelly, Training Officer at Merchants Quay Ireland firstname.lastname@example.org or by contacting Peter at 01-5240936.

-More Information: Scroll down for application form.
+Please see application form attached below.
 For further information please contact the Training Office in Merchants Quay @ 01-5240936 and/or email: email@example.com

 This course will develop in students an integrated set of strategies for increasing competence in motivational counseling skills.
 Theoretical underpinnings of the approach will be examined, alongside key principles and strategies.
 Core skills will be explained and students will be given the opportunity to practice these core skills in class through role-play.
 Emphasis will focus on developing proficiency in the areas of reflective listening, highlighting discrepancy, rolling with resistance, increasing client self-efficacy, managing urges and compulsions, and implementing change plans and strategies.